Failure to Respect Corporate Formalities and Piercing the Corporate Veil

 Even if the first two elements are proven, the plaintiff must prove that the improper conduct was the proximate cause of the harm.
 That means proving actual causation and legal causation.

-Creditors may be successful piercing a debtor’s corporate veil, but it is a difficult journey to get there.
+Creditors may be successful at piercing the corporate veil in Florida, but it is a difficult journey to get there.
 It requires proving a lack of separateness and improper – even intentional – conduct that is directly responsible for the harm.
 It is better characterized as a remedy of last resort since it is not a direct cause of action.
 Seek competent counsel to advise you on the merits of the case before going down that path.

 YOU ARE NOT OUR CLIENT UNLESS WE EXECUTE A WRITTEN AGREEMENT TO THAT EFFECT.
 MOREOVER, THE INFORMATION CONTAINED HEREIN IS INTENDED FOR INFORMATIONAL PURPOSES ONLY.
 EACH SITUATION IS HIGHLY FACT SPECIFIC AND EXCEPTIONS OFTEN EXIST TO GENERAL RULES.
 DO NOT RELY ON THIS INFORMATION, AS A CONSULTATION TO UNDERSTAND THE FACTS AND THE CLIENT’S NEEDS AND GOALS IS NECESSARY.
 ULTIMATELY WE MUST BE RETAINED TO PROVIDE LEGAL ADVICE AND REPRESENTATION.
 THIS INFORMATION IS PROVIDED AS A COURTESY AND, ACCORDINGLY, DOES NOT CONSTITUTE LEGAL ADVICE.